Our 7 Biggest Takeaways from Denver Digital Summit 2017

 The best marketers know that user friction exists at every stage of the customer journey.
 The best marketers obsess over eliminating this friction.

-Seth Godin gave a great talk, on this concept of friction back in 2006 and the core ideas still exist today.
+Seth Godin, one of the keynote speakers, gave a great talk on this concept of friction back in 2006 and the core ideas still exist today.

 In today’s online world, one of the biggest sources of user friction is your website.
 Elements like annoying popups (yes, we’re looking at you, Forbes), poor mobile website design and slow site speed all interfere with the symbiotic relationship between you and your customers.